Arsu-Lab/Shortcut-Detection-Mitigation-Transformers/Readme.md

 ```
 @InProceedings{KuhnSadiya_2025,
-  author    = {{Lukas Kuhn, Sari Sadiya} and Jorg Schlotterer, and Florian Buettner, and Christin Seifert, and Gemma Roig},
+  author    = {Lukas Kuhn, and Sari Sadiya, and Jorg Schlotterer, and Florian Buettner, and Christin Seifert, and Gemma Roig},
   title     = {Efficient Unsupervised Shortcut Learning Detection and Mitigation in Transformers},
   booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
   month     = {October},